 Nestled right up against the Danube, Hungary’s incredible Parliament building is known as one of the most beautiful in the world for good reason!

-If you’d like to take a tour inside the building, you’ll need to book a tour at least a few days in advance (and possibly more if you travel during the summer).
+If you’d like to take a tour inside the building, you’ll need to book a tour at least a few days in advance.

 Stop by the Shoes on the Danube monument.